What is water safety for kids?

 The majority of drowning deaths in Australia result from a child falling or wandering into water, particularly into a backyard pool.
 But a young child can drown in just a few centimetres of water.

-Here are tips to prevent drowning and improve water safety around your house:
+Tips to prevent drowning and improve water safety at home

-- Remove any containers with water in them from around the house.
+- Remove containers with water from around the house.
 Make sure your child can’t get to any bodies of water, including the bath, on their own.

 - Use a nappy bucket with a tight-fitting lid and keep the bucket closed, off the floor and out of your child’s reach.

-- Supervise children under 5 years in the bath, even if older siblings are in the bath with them.
-Older siblings don’t have the skills to react to an emergency situation, like drowning.
+- Supervise children in the bath until they’re at least 5 years old, even if older siblings are in the bath with them.
+Older siblings don’t have the skills to react to emergencies like drowning.

 - Empty the baby bath as soon as you’re finished with it so older siblings can’t climb in.